wizelineacademy/ror-apprenticeship-q12022/README.md

 ## Introduction

 Welcome to the *Third Practice Day of the RoR Apprenticeship*.
-This document is intended to guide you about today's activities; the *do's* and *dont's* and how to get the best from them.
+This readme is intended to guide you about today's activities; the *do's* and *dont's* and how to get the best from them.
 Please ask in the *Slack* channel `#ror_apprenticeship` in case you have not cleared something or if you have any doubts.

 ## Getting Started